tomzaoral/tools-docs/source/graphql-tools/scalars.md

 const jsSchema = makeExecutableSchema({ typeDefs: schemaString, resolvers: resolveFunctions });
 ```

-## Custom object
+## Examples

-If you choose this option, you need to define the behavior of the scalar by supplying three functions:

-1. `__serialize`: How the value should be serialized as JSON when sent to the client in the query result.
-2. `__parseValue`: How the value should be parsed from JSON when received from the client in the form of query variables.
-3. `__parseLiteral`: How the value should be parsed from the query AST when received from the client as an inline argument in the query.

-These are the same as the methods you would use with GraphQL.js directly, but in `graphql-tools` they are prefixed with a double underscore to differentiate from field names.

-Let's look at a couple of examples to demonstrate how a custom scalar type can be defined using a custom object.
+Let's look at a couple of examples to demonstrate how a custom scalar type can be defined.

 ### Date as a scalar